MaZderMind/osm-history-renderer/TUTORIAL.md

     osm-history-splitter --softcut germany.osh.pbf splitter.config

-it will run for some minutes and create the karlsruhe-extract for you.
+it will run for several minutes and create the karlsruhe-extract for you.

 ## importing
 now we'll get that data into the database.
 Oh wait: which database?
 We'll first have to setup our postgres database.
 It's best if you use your user-database (that's database-name = your unix username):